Mary Wilson (singer): Personal life and death

+Throughout her career Wilson was romantically linked to Flip Wilson, Steve McQueen, and David Frost among others.
+Wilson also had a short affair with Tom Jones, and was briefly engaged to Duke Fakir of the Four Tops in the mid-1960s.

-Wilson married Dominican businessman Pedro Ferrer, whom she had chosen as The Supremes' manager, in Las Vegas, Nevada, on May 11, 1974.
-They had three children, Turkessa, Pedro Antonio Jr., and Rafael.
+Wilson married Dominican businessman Pedro Ferrer, whom she had chosen as The Supremes' manager, in Las Vegas on May 11, 1974.
+They had three children: daughter Turkessa (b.
+1975) and sons Pedro Antonio Jr. (b.
+1977) and Rafael (1977-1994).
 Wilson and Ferrer divorced in 1981.
 She was also the adoptive mother of her cousin, Willie.
-In January 1994, Wilson and her 16-year-old son Rafael were involved in an accident on Interstate 15 between Los Angeles and Las Vegas when their Jeep Cherokee veered off the highway and overturned.
+In January 1994, Wilson and her 16 year-old son Rafael were involved in an accident on Interstate 15 between Los Angeles and Las Vegas when their Jeep Cherokee veered off the highway and overturned.
 Wilson sustained moderate injuries; Rafael's injuries were fatal.
-Wilson had 10 grandchildren and one great-granddaughter.

 On February 8, 2021, Wilson died in her sleep from hypertensive atherosclerotic cardiovascular disease at her home in Henderson, Nevada, a suburb of Las Vegas, at the age of 76.
 Two days before her death, she had announced on YouTube that she was planning to release new solo material with Universal Music Group, and hoped it would come out before March 6, her 77th birthday.

 Motown founder Berry Gordy said he was "extremely shocked and saddened" by the news of her death and said Wilson was "quite a star in her own right and over the years continued to work hard to boost the legacy of the Supremes."
 Diana Ross reflected on Wilson's death, posting on Twitter: "I am reminded that each day is a gift.
 I have so many wonderful memories of our time together.
 'The Supremes' will live on in our hearts."
+Ross would later say to Entertainment Tonight, "I remember Mary's joy and love during happier times and our love and years together.
+I recall 'the good old days' with a smile in my heart and a song in my heart during these changing times."

+At the time of her death Wilson had 10 grandchildren and one great-granddaughter.

 Wilson was interred next to her son Rafael on March 16, 2021, at Holy Cross Cemetery in Culver City, California.